-Patrick Williams serves as a senior project manager in Urban’s Texas office, serving clients throughout the Southwest.
+Patrick Williams serves as Vice President, Southwest Regional Manager in Urban’s Texas office, serving clients throughout the Southwest.
 His unique experience includes airport planning; airfield pavement and drainage design; adherence to fast-tracked schedules; permitting coordination between local, state and federal agencies; security fence and gate hardening; erosion and sediment control; and construction management and inspection.
 We talked to Patrick to get a ‘big picture’ look at aviation in the Southwest, and what role civil engineering plays in the industry:

 A: Civil engineering assists in the design and construction management for new development at airports, as well as the maintenance of existing infrastructure.
 We as civil engineers analyze existing conditions to minimize utility conflicts by review of record drawings and use Subsurface Utility Engineering (SUE) to locate underground utilities during the design phase.
 We investigate soil and pavement conditions to ensure that the proper asphalt or concrete sections are installed for the associated application by examination of borings, cores, and/or using technology such as Nondestructive Testing (NDT).
 Civil engineers propose the right grading and drainage solutions to prevent flooding and ponding that can end up causing damage to airfields, which in turn cause delays to flights.
 We also serve as an extension of the airport staff in areas such as safety and phasing plans to develop a technique during construction that minimizes impacts to the day to day operations.